People with Chédiak-Higashi syndrome usually have pale skin, light-colored or white hair, and pink or pale blue-gray eyes.

 Treatment involves antibiotics to prevent infections, other drugs to help the immune system function better, and, if possible, stem cell transplantation.

-In Chédiak-Higashi syndrome, little or none of the pigment melanin is formed (called albinism).
+In Chédiak-Higashi syndrome, little or none of the pigment melanin is formed (called albinism Albinism Albinism is a rare hereditary disorder in which little or none of the skin pigment melanin is formed.
+The skin, hair, and eyes, or sometimes just the eyes, are affected.
+Typically, the hair... read more ).
 Melanin gives skin, eyes, and hair their color.
-Typically, the skin is white, the hair is light-colored or white, and the eyes may be pink or pale blue-gray.
+Typically, the skin is pale, the hair is light-colored or white, and the eyes may be pink or pale blue-gray.

 The disorder may also cause vision problems.
 For example, the sharpness of vision (acuity) may be reduced, and the eyes may be sensitive to light (photosensitivity).
 Nystagmus, which causes blurred vision, is common.
 In nystagmus, the eyes repeatedly move rapidly in one direction, then drift slowly back to their original position.